jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A database of accident locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
 Extras tell themselves "they" are solving their problems.
 So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.

 My little app would hav done this all.
 A happy upgrade in the game of civilization; but not good enough.
 Or more likely, too good.
 Frontline workers loved it.
 My biggest problem was I messed with a lever of power.
-Because of Techvolution, that's all our salvation.
+Because of Techvolution, that's also our salvation.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app, all used GPS maps.
 Kinda looks like the game of Civilization doesn't it?
 No surprise there.
 I told you computers games teach us about the Internet Age.
 A sneak peek at the Life Star._

 ## Attacking a Lever of Power

 Adjusters hold the insurance checkbook in their hand.
 They decide how much to payout on every claim.
 Making the outside world use a telephone to call isn't an accident.
 It's a huge lever of power to say "call me when I'm available".
-By easing congestion, and lessening the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone trying to take money out.
-And to be fair, it's not the insurance industry's job to fight car accidents, they aren't the ones behind the wheel.
+By easing congestion, and lessening the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone withdrawing money.
+Nor was lessening crashes much of a selling point.
+But to be fair, it's not the insurance industry's job to fight them; they aren't the ones behind the wheel.

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
-In fact, most insurance people today have never even spoken with a customer, nevermind processed a claim.
+In fact, most insurance decision-makers today are have never even spoken with a customer, nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.
 With no pain felt, there was no problem to solve.

 Thus, while my journey took me to question a lever of power and fail.
 But I now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain, common knowledge.